Last Updated on May 9, 2026 by Bibhu Ranjan Mund, MPH

 Q4.
 Pregnant women should follow natural methods to receive adequate iron into their bodies.

 Ans.
-One way for pregnant women to get more iron is to eat lean red meat, spinach, legumes, fortified cereals and dried fruits.
+One way for pregnant women to get more iron is to eat lean red meat (only if non-vegetarian), spinach, legumes, fortified cereals and dried fruits.
 If healthy pregnant women eat iron-rich foods and oranges or tomatoes, the vitamin C makes it easier for their bodies to absorb the iron.

 Q5.
 What level of Antenatal Iron supplementation is necessary for a woman who is pregnant?